squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 author: ZeroDayTea
 ---

 Kernel can be a scary word.
-That's alright though because we have an SMT solver on our team
+That's alright though because we have an SMT solver on our team.

-## Problem Description

-It’s just a warmup but with another layer which is the kernel.
+> It’s just a warmup but with another layer which is the kernel.

 ## Looking at the Problem
 We are provided with a zip file `dist.zip` containing a custom kernel `bzImage` and a compressed `initramfs.cpio.gz`.
-Let's start by trying to run this kernel in an emulator like qemu
+Let's start by trying to run this kernel in an emulator like qemu:

 ```
 $ qemu-system-x86_64 -kernel bzImage